jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Consider the peppered moth during England's Industrial Revolution.
 As trees darkened due to smog and soot, a rare dark variant of the peppered moth gained a camouflage advantage and its numbers surged.
 Evolution did not create this mutation; rather, it favored the black moth through natural selection—a process that eliminates harmful genes while allowing organisms with beneficial traits to survive and reproduce.

 This continuous process of genetic variation and environmental selection drives the incremental changes we observe in species over time—sometimes slowly, as with glacial changes as geology changes over eons, or suddenly with events like floods, eruptions, or factory soot.
-Natural selection can only work with what already exists, thus evolution favors genetic diversity of all kinds because it increases the likelihood of producing life forms that can survive and reproduce in changing environments.
+Natural selection can only work with what already exists.
+Over longer time periods, lineages with greater genetic diversity persist through environmental change more often, because diverse populations are more likely to contain variants suited to new conditions

 The next way a creature can stand out is its phenotype.
 The phenotype is akin to a life form's personality; the observable characteristics of an organism resulting from the interaction between its genetic makeup and environmental influences, encompassing physical traits, behavioral adaptations, and learned experiences.
 Think of two acorns, one planted in a tall forest, the other in an open field.
 The first grows lean and tall to reach sunlight, while the other grows bushier and more robust.
 Phenotype reveals how organisms adapt to their surroundings and become products of their environment.

 Phenotypic adaptations show remarkable diversity.
 Some are immediate, like a lizard changing color for camouflage, while others develop over generations, such as an elephant mother teaching her young where the water holes are.
-Natural selection does not prefer one phenotype over another; like with genes, it rewards huge diversity to increase the chance of finding those best suited to survive and reproduce in the current environment.
+Natural selection does not prefer one phenotype over another; like with genes, it favors huge diversity to increase the chance of finding those best suited to survive and reproduce in the current environment.

 The third way creatures stand out is the extended phenotype.
 These are adaptations that creatures build for themselves.
 Think of bird nests, beaver dams, and ant hills.
 Although made of foreign material, these things act like any other organ by helping a creature better survive.